-Amdahl's law is used to predict the maximum speedup of your parallel program when adding cores.
+Amdahl's Law is used to predict the maximum speedup of your parallel program when adding cores.
 In simple terms, it tells us that a program will be as fast as its slowest component.
 When dealing with parallelism and concurrency, the slowest component is your sequential code.
-Amdahl's law states that S(N) = 1/((1-P) + P/N), where S(N) is the speedup the system can achieve when executing with N cores.
-P is the proportion of the program that can be made parallel.
+Amdahl's Law states that S(N) = 1/((1-P) + P/N), where S(N) is the speedup the system can achieve when executing with N cores, and P is the proportion of the program that can be made parallel.
 As N approaches infinity, the maximum speedup becomes S(N) = 1/1-P.

-You can throw as many cores as you want at your parallel code, but if your sequential code takes 100ms to run, no matter how fast your parallel code runs, you will not be able to run faster than 100ms.
-Another way of looking at the principle is: if 5% of your codebase is sequential, your maximum speedup will be 20 times.
-If 50% of your code is sequential, your maximum speedup will be 2 times.
+You can throw as many cores as you want at your parallel code, but if your sequential code takes 100 ms to run, no matter how fast your parallel code runs, you will not be able to run faster than 100 ms. Another way of looking at the principle is this: if 5% of your code base is sequential, your maximum speedup will be 20 times, and if 50% of your code is sequential, your maximum speedup will be 2 times.
 This is visible in Figure 15-1, which also shows the law of diminishing returns.